- What are the Company's principal activities?

-The Company operates a predominantly rail-based transportation system in Hong Kong, comprising Domestic and Cross-boundary services, a dedicated high-speed Airport Express railway and a light rail system.
-The entire system stretches 231 km and has 93 stations and 68 Light Rail stops and it is one of the most intensively used in the world, and its reliability, safety and efficiency are held in high regard.
+The Company operates a predominantly rail-based transportation system in Hong Kong, comprising Domestic and Cross-boundary services, High Speed Rail (Hong Kong Section), Airport Express and a light rail system.
 The Company also provides intercity services to and from the Mainland of China as well as a small bus operation in Hong Kong offering convenient feeder services.

 The Company leverage on its Hong Kong railway assets and expertise in other businesses, including rental of station retail space, advertising in trains and stations and telecommunications.

 In Hong Kong, the Company develops for sale mainly residential properties in conjunction with property developers.
 The Company holds investment properties, principally shopping malls and offices, managing these and other properties.
 Our investment portfolio primarily includes shopping malls and 18 office floors of the Two International Finance Centre office tower.
 The Company also engages in cable car operations, the Octopus card payments system, consulting and project management.

 The Company have invested in and operated rail networks and related property developments in the Mainland of China, and operated rail concessions in the UK, Sweden and Australia.
 The Company will focus on successfully delivering our newly awarded businesses and continue prudently to pursue new railway and rail-related business opportunities that will generate incremental benefits to our shareholders.